dutu/b-tails/guide/install/partitions_veracrypt.md

   * Close **Disks** application

-* Establish network connection using ethernet cable or Wi-Fi and wait for Tor to be ready
+* Establish network connection using ethernet cable or Wi-Fi and wait for Tor to be ready.

 * Import VeraCrypt PGP Public Key: